zapsters/sporeganizer/README.md

 Sporeganizer is a fun and engaging homework tracking and productivity app with a mushroom theme!
 It helps users stay organized and on top of their homework assignments, all while offering a unique, visually pleasing interface.

-> _Built with love for my partner, who adores mushrooms <3 <br> Big thanks to them for the artwork!
-Check them and their work out on Instagram at [Mushollow](https://www.instagram.com/mushollow)!_

 Sporeganizer is hosted live at: [Sporeganizer.com](https://sporeganizer.com/)

 ## Key Features